“How can I pinpoint when I’m ovulating?” Something that patients ask us all the time here at the Yinova Center. And this is what we tell them:

 It’s a subject that’s rarely discussed.
 Your doctor is no more likely to mention it than your best friend (despite the details you might get about their period).
 So most people know next to nothing about it nor the messages it carries about their fertility.

 Learning how to hear what your body is telling you is really quite simple.
 What you’re looking for is fertile cervical mucus— fluid that will be the most hospitable to sperm, helping them along their journey toward the egg.
 This article is about how to recognize it when you see (and feel) it, how to know when to expect it, and how best to take advantage of the opportunity it signals.

 As you are getting to know your body’s rhythms in more detail, you may want to jot down your observations in a log or diary for a few months to help you pinpoint your personal pattern.
 If you keep a BBT chart, that’s a great place to record any notes on cervical mucus as well.

-If you’re a YinOva Center patient bring that chart with you to your session every week and the clinic team will help you to interpret it.
+If you’re a Yinova Center patient, bring that chart with you to your session every week and your practitioenr will help you to interpret it.
 We all have many years of experience when it comes to helping couples conceive.